mm6/InternetOfThingsCourse/projects/project1/Project1_No_Photon2.md

-# 95-733 Internet of Things Mini 5 2022
+# 95-733/95-433 Internet of Things Mini 2 2025

-## Directions for students with no Argon
+## Directions for students with no working Photon 2

-## Project 1  Due: Wednesday, June 1, 2022
+## Project 1  Due: Tuesday, November 4, 2025

 :checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project1.pdf.
 This single pdf will contain your responses to the questions marked with a checkered flag.
 It is important that you ***clearly label*** each answer with the project part number and that you provide your name and email address at the top of the .pdf.